kubedb/docs/docs/concepts/catalog/elasticsearch.md

 ## ElasticsearchVersion Specification

-As with all other Kubernetes objects, a ElasticsearchVersion needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other Kubernetes objects, an ElasticsearchVersion needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.

 ```yaml
 apiVersion: catalog.kubedb.com/v1alpha1